-Readings for the course are posted on Blackboard either as pdf files or as links to online versions of the papers.
+A reading list is posted on Blackboard and provides details for both required and non-required readings.
+All of the readings are posted on Blackboard either as pdf files or as links to online versions of the papers.
 Note that the links may require that you be on the William and Mary network.
 If you are off campus, you may need to access articles by logging in through the Swem Library website.
-For all of the required readings, I will post several questions on the course website to help guide your reading and stimulate class discussion.
-These questions are a good starting point for engaging the reading but should not be considered an exhaustive list of what you should retain from the readings.
 I will update you each class as to which readings will be covered in upcoming lectures.